TippingCanoe/imager/readme.md

 	$image = Imager::saveFromFile($file, $imageable, $attributes);
 ```

-Imager will return an instance of `TippingCanoe\Imager\Model\Image` upon a successful save, if you supplied one, the image record will be associated with the imageable you supplied and any additional attributes will be passed through to the save as well.
+Imager will return an instance of `TippingCanoe\Imager\Model\Image` upon a successful save.
+If you supplied one, the image record will be associated with an imageable.
+Any additional attributes will be passed through to the save as well.

 ### Retrieval

-When retrieving an image, you will need a way to identify it:
+When retrieving an individual image, you will need a way to identify it:

  * The image's `id`
- * The image's slot
+ * The image's imageable and a slot
  * An imageable's `images()` relation

 Most of the time you will have at least one of these three pieces of information which will then allow you to obtain a URI to the physical file of the image.